DeepActsNet: Spatial and Motion features from Face, Hands, and Body Combined with Convolutional and Graph Networks for Improved Action Recognition: Related Work

 where $c_{min}$, $c_{max}$ correspond to the minimum and the maximum values of all the joint coordinates in the data respectively.
-Finally, the channels of DeepActs are resized to fixed width and height ($224\times 224$).
-Fig. \ref{fig_stamps} shows the features channels of Deep Action Stamps for an example video sequence.
+Fig. \ref{fig_network} shows the graphical and visual representations of Deep Actions Stamps for an example video sequence.